Scottish Labour urged to clarify stance on gender reforms amid looming legal bid

 Scottish Tory equalities spokeswoman Rachael Hamilton has now told Mr Sarwar to confirm whether he will again whip his MSPs to support the Bill if it comes back to Holyrood.

-It comes as Humza Yousaf considers legal action after the legislation was blocked from gaining royal assent with a Section 35 order.
+It comes as Humza Yousaf confirmed his Government is taking legal action after the legislation was blocked from gaining royal assent with a Section 35 order.

 Ms Hamilton said: “With Humza Yousaf seeking a self-serving confrontation with the UK Government in an effort to divert attention from the SNP civil war, the public deserve to know where Scottish Labour stand on this issue.